RaulS22/Spectrographic-Analysis-of-the-Magnetic-Reconnection/README.md

 This project was fisrt developed as a jupyter notebook on Google Colab in order to debug it.
 This files are present at "colab.zip".

+Our slides presentation (in PDF format) is also present here.